c3lang/c3-web/src/content/docs/references/docs/arrays.md

-## Subarray
+## Slice

-The final type is the subarray `<type>[]`  e.g. `int[]`.
-A subarray is a view into either a fixed or variable array.
+The final type is the slice `<type>[]`  e.g. `int[]`.
+A slice is a view into either a fixed or variable array.
 Internally it is represented as a struct containing a pointer and a size.
 Both fixed and variable arrays may be converted into slices, and slices may be implicitly converted to pointers:

     int[4] a = { 1, 2, 3, 4};
     int[] b = &a; // Implicit conversion is always ok.